vitor-hartmann/transcript/README.md

 npm start

 ## Features
-- Feature 1
+- Creates a beautiful PDF from a transcript
-- Feature 2
+- Creates a preview of the minutes
-- Feature 3
+- Admin configuration for changing the styles
-(Please list your main features here)
+- more features coming soon...

 ## Technologies Used
 - React.js